outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-09-19-my-favourite-questions.md

 - What's on your mind?
 - And what else?
 - What's the real challenge here for you?
+- What do you want?
+- How can I help?
 - If you're saying yes to this what are you saying no to?
 - What was most useful for you?
-- How can I help?
-- What do you really want?

 ## [Dare to Lead](https://www.waterstones.com/book/dare-to-lead/brene-brown/9781785042140)